moehrenzahn/worktimer/README.md

 cd worktimer
 ```

-You can start a new timer with `python worktimer.py timer`.
+You can start a new timer with `python worktimer.py timer [category]`.
 Then, monitor your progress with `python worktimer.py`.
-Use `python worktimer.py pause` to start a break or `python worktimer.py timer` to stop the timer.
+Use `python worktimer.py pause` to start and stop a break or `python worktimer.py timer` to stop a running timer.

 Get a list of all avaliable command line options with `python worktimer.py --help`.